ahughes97/ahughes97/README.md

 ### Next meeting
 Project ends.

+# Company Profiles

+## Jigar Patel
+From: India, living in Hastings

+Work Experience: Worked on dairy farms for 4 years

+Education: National Diploma in Business Level 6

+## Alana Hughes
+From: Hastings

+Work Experience: 3-4 years of work experience in Retail

+Education: Level 4 Certificate in Airline, Hotel and Travel Operations, Level 5 Diploma in Travel and Tourism Management

 # Stakeholders
 ### Internal
 Internal stakeholders are entities within the restaurant which include the owner, the manager, and the employees